angular/angular/aio/content/guide/router.md

 To handle the navigation from one [view](guide/glossary#view) to the next, you use the Angular **`Router`**.
 The **`Router`** enables navigation by interpreting a browser URL as an instruction to change the view.

-To explore a sample app featuring the router's primary features, see the <live-example></live-example>.
+To explore a sample application featuring the router's primary features, see the <live-example></live-example>.

 ## Prerequisites